-- 2 ო 4 2 9 7 8 S. o.
-Name of the project Local area (Yes/No) Location of Location of the project Amount spent for the project Mode of implementation Mode of implementation - Through implementing agency entation - nting agency in schedule VII to the Act 1 State District (in ₹) - Direct (Yes / No.) Name CSR registration no. - Hurt Foundation := Yes Maharashtra Mumbai 5,06,254/- Š Through SHCIL CS CSR00004627 SHCIL Foundation Trust has continued to play a key role in reopening of the Industrial Training Institute (ITI) campus of the Children's Aid Society, Mumbai since 2016.
+2 ო 4 5 9 7 80 S 6 Name of the project em from the Local area (Yes/No) Location o Location of the project Amount spent for the project Mode of implementation Mode of implementation - Through implementing agency ntation - ng agency in schedule VII to the Act 1 State District (in ₹) - Direct (Yes / No.) Name CSR registration no. - Hurt Foundation := Yes Maharashtra Mumbai 5,06,254/- ^o Z CSR00004627 SHCIL Foundation Trust has continued to play a key role in reopening of the Industrial Training Institute (ITI) campus of the Children's Aid Society, Mumbai since 2016.
 SHCIL Foundation Trust was in receipt of an appeal from the NGO for ITI course related procurement (raw materials) and services (operational cost).
-Foundation Irust 2 Vivekananda Kendra Vidyalaya := °Z Arunachal Majuli, -/000'19'8 °Z Through SHCIL CSR00004627 R00004627 Previously, SHCIL Foundation Trust had donated to this institution funds for purchase of bench and desk sets in some schools in the North East Region.
+Foundation Trust 2 Vivekananda Kendra Vidyalaya := ^o Z Arunachal Majuli, 8,61,000/- 2 Through SHCIL CSR CSR00004627 Previously, SHCIL Foundation Trust had donated to this institution funds for purchase of bench and desk sets in some schools in the North East Region.
 This year too, they had requested StockHolding to sponsor 10 computers each at the Vivekananad Kendriya Vidyalaya schools in (i) Majuli, (ii) Mangaldoi, (iii) Sisiborgan & (iv) Bokhakhat districts of Assam.
-Pradesh Mangaldoi, Sisiborgan & Bokhakhat- Assam Foundation Irust က Providing wheel chairs in Court compounds and SRO Counters ∷≣ °Z Across NCR Red cross 9,90,413/- Š Through SHCIL CS CSR00004627 SHCIL Foundation Trust was approached by the State Government of Delhi & NCR for providing wheel chairs in Court compounds and SRO Counters for senior citizens and differently abled people. & Delhi hospital, Delhi Govt Head Quarter, Tis Hazari Court, Patiala House Court, Delhi High Court& Supreme Court Foundation Trust 4 Installation of water coolers °Z Orissa Across Sub 10,00,000/- Š CSR00004627 SHCIL Foundation Trust had been approached on various occasions by consumers, IGR office & the State Government for installation of water coolers at SRO Counters.
+Transport Mangaldoi, Sisiborgan & Bokhakhat- Assam roundation trust က Providing wheel chairs in Court compounds and SRO Counters ∷≣ °Z Across NCR Red cross 9,90,413/- ^o Z CSR00004627 SHCIL Foundation Trust was approached by the State Government of Delhi & NCR for providing wheel chairs in Court compounds and SRO Counters for senior citizens and differently abled people. & Delhi hospital, Delhi Govt Head Quarter, Tis Hazari Court, Patiala House Court, Delhi High Court& Supreme Court Foundation Irust 4 Installation of water coolers °Z Orissa Across Sub -/000'00'01 ° CSR00004627 SHCIL Foundation Trust had been approached on various occasions by consumers, IGR office & the State Government for installation of water coolers at SRO Counters.
 Most of these counters are situated in Tehsils or Court compounds and are devoid of basic facilities.
+The water coolers will help the public at large who visit such Government offices. kegistrar Offices in 23 districts of Orissa roundation Irust 2 Installation of water coolers °Z Rajasthan Across Sub -/000'00'01 °Z CSR00004627 SHCIL Foundation Trust had been approached on various occasions by consumers, IGR office & the State Government for installation of water coolers at SRO Counters.
+Most of these counters are situated in Tehsils or Court compounds and are devoid of basic facilities.
 The water coolers will help the public at large who visit such Government offices.
-Registrar Offices in 23 districts of Orissa Foundation Irust 5 Installation of water coolers . - °Z Rajasthan Across Sub -/000'00'01 °Z CSR00004627 SHCIL Foundation Trust had been approached on various occasions by consumers, IGR office & the State Government for installation of water coolers at SRO Counters.
-Most of these counters are situated in Tehsils or Court compounds and are devoid of basic facilities.
-The water coolers will help the public at large who visit such Government offices. kegistrar Offices in 22 districts of Rajasthan rounddion Irust
+Kegistrar Offices in 22 districts of Rajasthan Foundation Irust